What is Continuous Manufacturing?

 For decades, pharmaceutical firms have manufactured their products in batches.
 In batch manufacturing, a “batch” is a specific quantity of a drug produced through a multi-step process.

 While batch production is a tested manufacturing method, the motion between steps can be slow and inefficient.

 To streamline production, manufacturers have begun to apply continuous manufacturing technologies to the pharmaceutical production process.

 If batch production involves the sequential processing and testing of material across multiple discrete stages (and potentially facilities), continuous manufacturing combines the full manufacturing stream into a single, fully integrated flow.
 This “continuous” production eliminates built-in production gaps and can shorten manufacturing times from months to days.

 While adoption of continuous manufacturing has been slow, the FDA supports increased implementation of continuous manufacturing technologies.
-Continuous manufacturing seems poised to play a major role in coming years, as the number of continuous production facilities under review has quadrupled in the last half decade.
+Continuous manufacturing seems poised to play a major role in the coming years, as the number of continuous production facilities under review has quadrupled in the last half-decade.

 In this post, we’ll look at the ins and outs of continuous manufacturing.
 We’ll cover the definition, history, benefits, and challenges of continuous production for pharmaceutical manufacturers.